-- Send owners of private forestland information on preservation programs. - Encourage developers to maintain as much forestland as possible in new developments.
+- Send owners of private forestland information on preservation programs. - Contact UWEX or other entities about performing a feasibility analysis to determine the maximum amount of forestland the Town could publicly own (if any). - Encourage developers to maintain as much forestland as possible in new developments.
 Promoting conservation subdivisions or other preservation techniques.